marshall7m/terraform-aws-infrastructure-live-ci/README.md

 6. Run `terraform apply` and enter `yes` to the approval prompt
 7. Refill coffee and wait for resources to be created
 8. Go to the `var.approval_request_sender_email` email address.
 Find the AWS SES verification email (subject should be something like "Amazon Web Services – Email Address Verification Request in region US West (Oregon)") and click on the verification link.
-8. Create a PR with changes to the target repo defined under `var.repo_name` that will create a difference in the Terraform configuration's tfstate file
+8. Create a PR with changes to the target repo defined under `var.repo_name` that will create a difference in a Terraform configuration's tfstate file
 9. Merge the PR
 10. Wait for the approval email to be sent to the voter's email address
 11. Login into the voter's email address and open the approval request email (subject should be something like "${var.step_function_name} - Need Approval for Path: {{path}}")